SoftwarePotential/softwarepotential.github.io/Configuration.Local.MultiUser-README.markdown

 1.2.
 Employing a command-line installation option in the application
 ---------------------------------------------------------------------
-* Add a command-line installation option to your application (e.g. "`-install`" )
+* Add a command-line installation option to your application (e.g. `-install` )
-* When the commandline option is supplied, have your Main method:
+* When the commandline option is supplied, have your `Main` method:
-** call `SpAgentConfiguration.InitializeSharedLicenseStorage()`</para>
+  + call `SpAgentConfiguration.InitializeSharedLicenseStorage()`
-** exit to allow the rest of the installation to complete (i.e. the application should exit immediately)
+  + exit to allow the rest of the installation to complete (i.e. the application should exit immediately)
 * Have your installer / installation script call your application with the installation option:
   ``MyApplication.exe -install``